okaanyildiz/react-tailwind-github-finder-app/README.md

 7) Shorten the Github Url and Github token with two consts.
 8) Make the GithubProvider({children}) function to export.
 9) Copy two Api data tracker useState const in the UserResults.jsx and paste into the provider function.
 Import useState into the GithubContext.js
 10) Copy the fetchUsers() function from UserResults() and paste it under the useState hooks in the provider function.
-Import axios into the GithubContext.js
 11) We can rearrange the fetchUser() function with GITHUB_URL and GITHUB_TOKEN consts.
 12) At the bottom of the provider function, return GithubContext.Provider
 12) GithubContext.Provider will have the destructured “users” and “loading” and “fetchUsers” props.
 And it will contend with {children}.